Unitarian Universalism and Environmentalism

 • 1991 The Seventh Principle Project publishes the first edition of the Green Sanctuary Handbook, blending religious celebrations, religious education, church administration, and community action into one program.
 Rev. Bob Murphy, Rachael Stark, and Brian and Roxanne Reddington-Wilde are the prophets responsible.

 • 1993 Rev. Bob Murphy and Rev. Marjorie Bowens-Wheatley introduce a General Assembly resolution on Environmental Justice (adopted in 1994).
-Folk singer Jim Scott becomes the group’s musical ambassador.
+Singer and songwriter Jim Scott becomes an active member, serving as co-chair for the ministry.

 • 2001 The Seventh Principle Project incorporates, is established as affiliate organization of the UUA, and hires Rev. Katherine Jesch as quarter-time office manager and manager of the Green Sanctuary program.